12 Hosta Problems With Pictures

 Spray your hosta leaves with deer repellent.
 You can make your own deer repellent using garlic or buy a ready-made deer repellent.
 These all work well enough but the repellent needs to be renewed after a rain.

 The second thing you can do is fence off the hostas.
 Even a simple plastic netting will do the job just fine.
 You can fence an entire yard or just a bed of hostas.
-The disadvantage of fencing is the relatively high cost.

 Read more: How to keep deer from eating hostas?